khusnetdinov/ruby.fundamental/README.md

 ### Implementation

+> NOTE: All data structures are given as example for learning purpose.
+For using in project please refer to other resources.
+Most examples were taken from [Here](http://www.brpreiss.com/) witch is proper Bruno R. Preiss.

 #### Singly Linked List

 Singly linked lists contain nodes which have a data field as well as a 'next' field, which points to the next node in line of nodes.
 Operations that can be performed on singly linked lists include insertion, deletion and traversal.